Chabad messianism

-Messianism in Chabad refers to the belief within some of the Chabad-Lubavitch community—a prominent group within Hasidic Judaism—regarding the Jewish Messiah (מָשִׁיחַ, mashiach or moshiach).
+Messianism in Chabad (Hebrew: משיחיות בחב"ד) refers to the belief within some of the Chabad-Lubavitch community—a prominent group within Hasidic Judaism—regarding the Jewish Messiah (מָשִׁיחַ, mashiach or moshiach).
 Central to this belief is the conviction that Rabbi Menachem Mendel Schneerson, the seventh Rebbe of the Chabad-Lubavitch dynasty, is the awaited Messiah and leading the Jewish people into the Messianic Age.

+History

 The concept of the Messiah is central to Judaism, representing an anticipated savior and bringer of universal peace and justice.
 Expected to restore Israel and gather in the Jewish diaspora, the Messiah is often linked to the Davidic lineage as foretold in the Hebrew Bible.
 Over centuries, beliefs about the Messiah have shaped Jewish thought, prayer, and tradition, reflecting a deep longing for spiritual fulfillment and communal restoration.
 The belief among Hasidic Jews that the leader of their dynasty could be the Jewish Messiah is traced to the Baal Shem Tov—the founder of Hasidism.
 During Schneerson's life, some Chabad members hoped he would be revealed as the Messiah, with the idea gaining attention inside and outside the movement during his final years.
 A few years before his death, a group within Chabad formed around their expressed belief that Schneerson was, indeed, the foretold Messiah, becoming known as mishichists (משיחיסטס).
 A typical statement of belief for Chabad messianists is found in the song "Long live our Lord" (יחי אדונינו), which is also chanted as a refrain.
 Customs vary among messianists as to when the phrase is recited.

 Since Schneerson's death in 1994, some followers of Chabad have persisted in believing in him as the Messiah.
 Some Chabad messianists believe Schneerson will be resurrected from the dead to be revealed as the Messiah; others profess that Schneerson did not die in 1994 and is waiting to be revealed as the Messiah.
-The Chabad messianic phenomenon has been met mostly with public concern and opposition from Chabad and Jewish leadership outside Chabad.
 After Schneerson's death, a halakhic ruling from some Chabad-affiliated rabbis declared that it was "incumbent on every single Jew to heed the Rebbe's words and believe that he is indeed King Moshiach, who will be revealed imminently".
-Outside of Chabad messianism, both in mainstream Chabad as well as in broader Judaism, these claims are rejected.
+Outside of Chabad messianism, both in mainstream Chabad and in broader Judaism, these claims are rejected.